Maintain Financial Aid Eligibility

 State waiver requests

 • In cases where the student has failed to complete the required number credits to satisfy the academic progress requirement due to a medical condition, family illness, or other extenuating circumstances, the student may request consideration for an exception from PA State Grant.
-Students may submit a waiver request form to the college financial aid office explaining their circumstances with supporting documentation from a third party.
+Students may submit a waiver request form to the college Financial Aid & Billing office explaining their circumstances with supporting documentation from a third party.
 Waivers are not automatic and will be determined on a case by case basis by PA State Grant.